rjwhobbs/fixme/README.md

 # fixme
-A simulated electronic trading experiment implementing a basic FIX trading protocol consisting of three independent
+A simulated electronic trading experiment implementing a basic FIX trading protocol
-components that comunicate over a network namely the broker, market, and router.
+consisting of three independentcomponents that comunicate over a network namely
-Focus is placed on multi-threaded network applications with asynchronous sockets and the java executor framework.
+the broker, market, and router.
+Focus is placed on multi-threaded network
+applications with asynchronous sockets and the java executor framework.

 ## Compilation
 Ensure that the maven build tool is installed https://maven.apache.org/install.html